 The grace period applies to all classes at CCCB.
 It lasts until the equivalent of at least one full week of instruction.
 The end of the grace period is also called the drop date.
+Any student that has not attended class by the end of the Grace Period will be Administratively Dropped from the class.

-- Onsite courses: 5:00 p.m. on Wednesday, one week after classes begin.
-See Moberly Campus Calendar for specific deadlines. - Online courses: 5:00 p.m. on Wednesday, the same date as the onsite classes.
-See Online Calendar for specific deadlines. - Focused courses: The grace period ends at 4:00 p.m. on the Monday of the 1st week of classes.
+- Onsite courses: 5:00 p.m. on Monday one week after classes begin.
+See Moberly Campus Calendar for specific deadlines. - Online courses: 5:00 p.m. on Monday, the same date as the onsite classes.
+See Online Calendar for specific deadlines.